-Mark is a founder and Senior Partner at GRAPH.
-Mark has been working in the professional services sector since 1990 and has been providing strategy guidance for leading corporations and private equity clients and portfolio companies for 17 years.
+Mark is a Co-founder and Senior Partner at GRAPH.
+Mark has been advising business owners and investors since 1990 and has been providing acquisition and investment-oriented strategy guidance to leading corporations, private equity clients and portfolio companies for nearly 25 years.
 READ MORE

 Diligence Trappings of Lawn Sign Decisions